Skip to content

 const mainRouter = createRouter().merge(authRouter).merge(chatRouter);

-Publish a typed message to a channel (broadcasts to all subscribers).
+Publish a typed message to a topic (broadcasts to all subscribers).

 typescript